ismaelucm/massis_tutorial/docs/index.md

 ## What's new

-In the last version (3.4) we have adding new features and improvements.
+In the last version (3.4) we have added new features and improvements.
 Among other things it has been modified:

 * Pathfinding algorithms have been improved from previous versions.
-* Walking and running speed now can be modified in real time.
+* Walking and running speed now can be modeified in real time.
 * Now it is easier to create new behaviours and new scenarios using LUA